Index Page - Introduction - Getting Started - Section 2 - Section 3 - Section 4 - Section 5 - Appendixes

 In addition to these perspectives, we highly recommend the creation of an "Interpretive Plan".

-information about your (potential) customers by conducting surveys of your customers.
+Essentially this entails that you develop a strategy for gathering information about your (potential) customers by conducting surveys of your customers.
 This process will help you select your products and develop your interpretive plan.
 Knowing and understanding your (potential) customer is, very likely, the single most important information that you need to be successful with your business.

 Section 2 - Part 2: Enterprise Selection & Product Development